prakashlab/octopi-driver-board/.github/PULL_REQUEST_TEMPLATE/modified_board.md

 Attachments:

-- Gerber files: {{ATTACH ZIP ARCHIVE OF GERBER AND DRILL FILES HERE}}
+- Gerber files for PCBWay: {{ATTACH ZIP ARCHIVE OF GERBER AND DRILL FILES HERE}}

 After final changes are made on this PR and it is approved for merging, I will answer the following questions as a new comment on this PR, for records-keeping: